-Whilst we encourage and reward good behaviour, any unsatisfactory behaviour will not be tolerated.
-Clear expectations and boundaries exist, and all pupils are expected to follow these guidelines.
-Pupils are expected to be responsible for their own behaviours.
+Whilst we encourage, promote and reward positive behaviour, any negative behaviour will not be tolerated and appropriate sanctions will be put in place.
+Clear pupil expectations exist, and all pupils are expected to follow these guidelines.
+Pupils are expected to be responsible for their own behaviour and actions.